AFCON: Cameroon businesses hope for boost amid security fears | DW | 05.01.2022

 Limbe, a city on the tropical Atlantic coast, is one of the cities hosting the AFCON, but armed attacks have rocked its surrounding region since war broke out in 2017.

-Violence has worsened in Anglophone Cameroon, with separatists now using more improvised explosives.
+Violence has worsened in Anglophone Cameroon, with separatists now using more improvised explosive devices.

-The conflict began in the English-speaking North West and South West regions in 2016 when teachers and lawyers protested against their perceived marginalization by the primarily French-speaking national government.
+The conflict began in the English-speaking northwestern and southwestern regions in 2016 when teachers and lawyers protested against their perceived marginalization by the primarily French-speaking national government.

 A violent crackdown by security forces radicalized the movement.
 As a result, armed groups formed in the regions' forests and cocoa plantations.

-Honore Kuma, a local journalist in Limbe, told Reuters that he is worried about the security situation when the competition starts.
+Honore Kuma, a local journalist in Limbe, told Reuters news agency that he is worried about the security situation as the competition nears.

 "My fear, the fear of many Limbe citizens, is that the recent phenomenon of bomb blasts which have been happening in other parts of Fako division like Buea can be a common phenomenon during this AFCON period," Honore said.